June 1, 2018

 The bridge was delivered and installed in early January of 2018 but the project wasn’t completed until spring when the concrete decking was poured and the surrounding landscaping was completed.

-Daylighting– the more economical option
+Daylighting, the more economical option — like our prefab bridges

 The underground storm pipe system was installed in the early 70’s after a major hurricane flood event swamped a large section of downtown Dartmouth.
 When possible, daylighting underground watercourses is a growing trend in urban infrastructure and it is often more economical than replacing the underground pipes.